 As former chief of the financial management branch, Nancy oversaw the NIGMS budget and led a team responsible for developing the Institute’s fiscal management plans, preparing Congressional budget justifications and coordinating the support of all NIGMS research and training grants.

 Before transferring to the NIH Office of Disease Prevention in April 2014, , Jen contributed her expertise in program planning, management and evaluation to scientific programs in bioinformatics and computational biology.

 Janna manages both experimental and computational projects studying how proteins fold, survive stress, form complex cellular machines and are removed from cells—and what happens when these processes go awry.

-Before her retirement in April 2017, Peggy organized the scientific review of grant applications for programs that seek to increase the diversity of the biomedical research workforce.
+Peggy is a cell biologist who organizes the scientific review of grant applications for programs that seek to increase the diversity of the biomedical research workforce.

 Before her retirement in January 2015, Marion managed grants involving research on cell cycle control, programmed cell death and stem cells as well as predoctoral training grants in cellular, molecular and biochemical sciences and molecular medicine.
 She also administered NIGMS’ Diversity and Career Re-entry Supplements program.